Using an employer of record in Colombia

 • The type of contract (fixed term or indefinite) and termination conditions

 Providing a structured, locally compliant employment contract is essential to managing employment expectations and reducing legal risk.
-A Columbia EOR makes drafting these contracts easy.
+A Colombia EOR may offer support with drafting employment contracts.

 Leave policy in Colombia